 Here’s an example of what I mean.
 Look up Jeremiah 29: 11 in your Bible.
 Either write it down word-for-word (from a modern English version of the Bible) or write yourself a positive thought based on that verse.
-Here’s how such a thought might read on your 3 x 5 card: “God’s plans for me are to give me a future with hope beyond this depression!”
+Here’s how such a thought might read on your 3 x 5 card: “God’s thoughts are to give me a future with hope beyond this depression!”

 The next step is my “prescription” for you.
 Carry such 3 x 5 cards with you throughout the day (or make multiple copies to affix to your bathroom mirror, to keep in your vehicle, to keep on your desk at work) and then 3 to 5 times each day say the words on the card OUT LOUD.
 There are important medical reasons why you must say them aloud 3 to 5 times every day, but I won’t go into those reasons in this teaching; it’s just important to know you must say them out loud.
 As you accumulate more and more cards, break them down into sets where you only carry 6 to 8 cards with you at any given time; maybe have 6 cards you’ll read aloud on Monday, 6 more on Tuesday, and so on.
 Eventually, you might have 30 or 40 cards (or more), but use only 6 to 8 of them each day.
 “Take” your “prescription cards” OUT LOUD regularly and consistently every day just like you take your prescription medication.

 My second tip for you concerns prayer.
 Maybe you are so depressed that you can’t even pray.
-That’s okay . . . for now.
+That’s okay…for now.
 But find no more than two people (friends, your Pastor, etc.) whom you can ask to pray for you—and whom you know will do just that!
 Someone to pray for you regularly and consistently for God to heal you from your depression.
 They must be two people who are very positive people, not pray-ers who are negative.
-I’m sure you know they type of negative people I mean.
-Ask them to report to you at least once a day (in person, by telephone, or by e-mail) what they have prayed about that day and perhaps what God has “told” them about you while they have prayed (if you and your praying friends believe in that sort of thing . . . that God “speaks” to people).
-It’s important that they’re in touch with you each day and tell you specifically what they prayed about for you that day.
+I’m sure you know the type of negative people I mean.
+Ask them to report to you at least once a day (in person, by telephone, or by e-mail) what they have prayed about that day and perhaps what God has “told” them about you while they have prayed (if you and your praying friends believe in that sort of thing…that God “speaks” to people).
+It’s important that they are in touch with you each day and tell you specifically what they prayed about for you that day.

 My next tip for you is to find someone ( Jesus-believing friends, a pastor or priest, etc.) who is willing to share Communion (the Eucharist, the Lord’s Supper, the Table of the Lord—whatever you choose to call it) with you regularly and consistently—preferably a minimum of once a week.
 Each time while you are taking Communion, either specifically ask God yourself (or have those who are with you) to apply the “healing benefits” of Communion to your depression.